 API is the middle layer between the presentation (UI) and the database layers in the development of software applications (apps).
 APIs allow communication and data exchange between software systems.

 APIs testing is a type of software testing that examines APIs directly, from functionality to reliability to performance to security.
 APIs testing, as part of integration testing, validates the logic of the build architecture in a short period of time.

 - APIs are widely used tools for accelerating your business.

 - APIs enable fast connections and product shopping, such as booking a hotel or ordering a movie ticket.

 - APIs provide critical insights into real-time analytics delivery options.

 - APIs enable developers to obtain information by making an API call or “request.”

-Some Common Example of Application Programming Interface(API)
+Some Common Examples of Application Programming Interface(API)

-- Any Payment gateway, Travel Booking, News Application and so on.
+- Any Payment gateway, Travel Booking, News Application, and so on.

 APIs are designed to perform a specific function, such as enabling communication between applications.
 APIs have become a necessary component of application development.
-They make it possible for developers to quickly integrate specific functionality into their application or website.
+They make it possible for developers to quickly integrate specific functionality into their applications or website.
 If you want to know more about Application Programming Interface.